wekontrol/FinanceV1.4/replit.md

 4. Try to edit any default budget - ✅ works
 5. Try to delete a default budget - ❌ button disabled or error
 6. Create a custom budget - ✅ can delete it
+7. Add transactions and they should categorize to available budgets

 ### Test Provider Switching:
 1. Login as **admin/admin**